 Alternatively, some providers may not absorb the cost of filing the change with each state and pass those fees on to you, which could potentially wipe out any savings you were expecting with making the switch to a new agent.

 First and foremost, you will want to check that the service provider offers statutory representation services in all of the states/jurisdictions where your company does business or plans to do business in the future.

 Beyond satisfying the registered agent legal requirement, scope out what other services are available to help manage your entities and stay in compliance.
 Does your prospective service provider offer filing services to restore your entity’s good standing?
-Can they provide business license services, file annual/periodic reports or legalize/authenticate documents for international transactions?
+Can they file annual/periodic reports or legalize/authenticate documents for international transactions?
 Depending on the nature of your business, it can save significant time and money to work with one provider who covers a wide range of these corporate services beyond acting as your registered agent.

 What Entity Management Options are Available?

 When you are managing multiple companies, you want an easy way to keep track of critical government communications and any service of process.
-Check whether a registered agent service company offers a robust entity management system that will help you stay on top of annual report, business license renewal and other important deadlines.
-Is it offered free of charge as part of your statutory representation or is there an additional fee for access?
+Check whether a registered agent service company offers a robust entity management system that will help you stay on top of annual report, business license renewal, and other important deadlines.
+Is it offered free of charge as part of your statutory representation service or is there an additional fee for access?

 What Level of Customer Service Can You Expect?

 Price can be an important driver in making decisions… until you’re facing a tight deadline.
 Many registered agent service providers offer good prices, but are they able to provide fast, responsive service when the pressure is on without charging additional fees?
 Will you be working with a dedicated team who understands your needs, or will you spend precious time explaining what you need and why to several tiers of people?

 Going through these 5 questions as you consider your options should help improve the chances of choosing the registered agent that is right for your company.